4 Weird Ways Stress Can Affect Your Dog

 Compulsive Behaviors

 Stress may cause some dogs to engage in compulsive behaviors, such as destructive chewing or ingesting non-food items (see Pica in Dogs).
 “Some dogs show stress by…chewing on whatever item is nearby and potentially ingesting inedible objects, such as rocks,” Sung says.
+These behaviors are thought to be your dog trying to self-soothe and calm themselves down.
 Other dogs may exhibit excessive scratching or licking.
 “In some cases, they may lick a particular part of their body raw,” Sung adds.
 Dogs exhibiting repetitive behaviors may have underlying medical issues, so it’s important to schedule an appointment with your veterinarian to figure out what’s going on with your pet.

 Shedding